gitbls/pistrong/README.md

 To send with **Outlook.com**, perform these configuration steps:

 * Configure an app password for pistrong to use.
-Go to [https://account.microsoft.com/security](URL), Select *Advanced Security options*, and then scroll down and select *Create a new app password*.
+Go to [Microsoft Account Security](https://account.microsoft.com/security), Select *Advanced Security options*, and then scroll down and select *Create a new app password*.
 The next screen will display the created app password.
 Save the app password in a secure location.

 * Then configure pistrong to use outlook.com (or equivalently, live.com):
     * `sudo pistrong config --smtpserver smtp-mail.outlook.com --smtpport 587 --smtpusetls y`